nepenth/knowledge-base/README.md

 ### System Design <a name="system-design"></a>
-The System Design category provides guidance on designing and architecting scalable and efficient systems, covering topics such as API design, microservices, and distributed systems.
-This category includes 17 articles across 9 subcategories, offering insights and best practices for building robust and performant systems.
+The System Design category provides guidance on designing and architecting scalable, efficient, and reliable systems, covering topics such as API design, distributed systems, and microservices.
+This category includes 17 articles across 9 subcategories, offering insights and best practices for building robust and high-performance systems.
 *Subcategories: Api Design, Architecture Patterns, Caching, Distributed Systems, Load Balancing, Message Queues, Microservices, Networking, Scalability*
 *Items: 17*